 During the quiet months of winter, the ponds at Schlitz Audubon are still.
 Often frozen over, pond life in winter seems to disappear.
 You might ask where the pond creatures are.
 The answer provides a unique lesson in adaptation.

 Ponds at the Center are home to both reptiles and amphibians, and they need to make incredible changes to survive cold weather and freezing habitat.
-We see reptiles and amphibians at Mystery Lake, Teal Pond, and Boardwalk Pond, among other ponds on the Center property.
+We see reptiles and amphibians at Mystery Lake, Teal Pond, and Turtle Pond, among other ponds on the Center property.

 Reptiles and Amphibians in our Ponds